Zakiyi/Git-tutorial-notes/README.md

 git status            # checking the status of files,
                         <options> -s get simplified output

-git add               # take snapshots of the revised files, and add snapshots to staging area
+git add               # take snapshots of the revised files, and add snapshots to staging area.
+                      # exactly, stores a reference to that snapshot. &#x1F344;

 git commit            # records the snapshot you set up in your staging area, adds it to repository
                         <options> -a stage every file that is already tracked before doing the commit